 Extending their feathery antennae into the water they filter plankton and detritus from the water as it washes past.

 They have a short lifespan of around two to three years and can reproduce in the first year.
 A female can produce around 40000 eggs at a time.
 These are kept on the underside of the body under the telson and take around a month to develop.
 The eggs start off a bright orange color and as they near hatching they become a dark brown color.
-Once they hatch, larvae emerge and live as plankton and can have a number of stages before morphing into adults and joining a colony on the beach.
+Once they hatch, larvae emerge and live as plankton and depending on the species can have a number of stages before morphing into adults and joining a colony on the beach.

 MOLE CRAB CLASSIFICATION